mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 Each data gathering session was also a 2 hour workshop with varied participants with diverse learning needs requiring planning and delivery.

-## Project delivery phases and data collection
+## Data collection within project delivery phases

 This section addresses both the phases of delivery of the game making programme to families and the data collection that occurred at each phase.